 Retinoic Acid is linked to Obesity, Insulin Resistance, Type 2 Diabetes, Cardiovascular Risk, Alzheimer’s, and Mitochondrial Dysfunction

 In a recent blog post, he proposes a new theory about Retinal Binding Protein4.
-It has traditionally been considered a mere transport vehicle for safely moving RA from one location in the body to another.
-He believes it is really an antibody, an indication of how very poisonous RA is in its free form.
-Every single molecule of RA is totally wrapped in RBP4 to keep it from coming into contact with body tissues and damaging them.
+It has traditionally been considered a mere transport vehicle for safely moving Retinol from one location in the body to another.
+He believes it is really an antibody, an indication of how very poisonous Retinol is in its free form.
+Every single molecule of Retinol is totally wrapped in RBP4 to keep it from coming into contact with body tissues and damaging them.

 “GLUT4 – is the glucose transport protein used by cells to take-up insulin from serum.
 Obviously then, if the GLUT4 proteins are not of sufficient quantity or quality, it then will cause the condition of Insulin Resistance.
 It’s not hard to imagine that if the cell’s energy and resources are tied up generating RBPs, that could be impairing their production and or functioning of the GLUT4 proteins.
 This scenario is indeed being demonstrated in clinical research.
 For example: Nature.
 2005 Jul 21;436(7049):356-62.”G. Generoux